 There are many things to consider when purchasing a replacement electrical outlet cover.
 The first major factor in choosing your outlet cover is whether your outlet is outside or inside your house.
-If inside, you will have things to consider such as accessability by children and pets and the dangers this poses.
+If inside, you will have things to consider such as accessibility by children and pets and the dangers this poses.
 If you are installing a replacement electrical outlet cover outside, you will have to take into consideration factors such as weather conditions, how roughly you will use the outlet and also keeping people from stealing your electricity.
 You can buy replacement electrical outlets for inside your home that has a sliding face that will cover the outlet when not in use.
 This will protect your children from having access to the outlet.
 For outdoors, you can buy outlets with full weather-proofed covers to protect from the elements and you can even buy locking electrical outlet covers to protect against electricity theft.
-Whatever type of electrical outlet cover you choose the installment method will be basically the same.
+Whatever type of electrical outlet cover you choose the installation method will be basically the same.

 Step 1 - Shut Off Power